PDF lesson plan on local history for KS1.

 Local history is still the Cinderella of the subject in many primary schools.
 It’s frequently completely forgotten at KS1, and in KS2 (if included at all), it’s often just a brief reference in a more general topic on the Victorians or Tudors.

-Teachers seem to think they need to introduce their pupils to ‘wow’ places like castles and stately homes, overlooking the amazing potential for learning right on their doorstep.
+You don’t necessarily need to introduce pupils to ‘wow’ places like castles and stately homes.
+Don’t overlook the amazing potential for learning right on your doorstep.

-- To identify features that have changed and those that have stayed the same since the park was first opened
+- Identify features that have changed and those that have stayed the same since the park was first opened

-- To begin to understand why the park is a significant place in their locality
+- Begin to understand why the park is a significant place in their locality

-- To use visual sources of evidence to reach conclusions about their area in the past
+- Use visual sources of evidence to reach conclusions about their area in the past